Tourists on motorbikes on the Galicia lighthouses route

 From Ferrol to Cedeira

 Do you know the seafaring neighbourhood of A Graña in Ferrol?
 It’s the starting point for this route, which runs between the municipalities of Mugardos and Cariño to Cedeira, where you’ll have no trouble finding a place to spend the night.
-On this route around Spain by car be sure not to miss the Prior lighthouse.
-It’s been operating since 1853, and offers a privileged view of the island of Santa Comba, and the As Fontes and Punta Candieira lighthouses, which both offer stunning views.
+On this route around Spain by car you mustn’t miss the Prior lighthouse.
+It’s been functioning since 1853, and offers a privileged view of the island of Santa Comba, and the As Fontes and Punta Candieira lighthouses, which both offer both stunning views.

 • View of the Cape Finisterre Lighthouse, A Coruña